 This led me to earn both a Bachelor’s and a Master’s Degree in Psychology.
 I’m also a certified Life Coach (CPCC) and an internationally certified Communication Trainer in Compassionate Communication (also known as NVC).

-I’ve been using NVC to help people resolve and prevent conflict for over twelve years.
+I’ve been using NVC to help people resolve and prevent conflict for over twenty years.

 Learning NVC was a major turning point for me.